 Plugin launch readiness

-plugin.json has correct name, version, and description
+plugin.json has correct name, version, description

 Tested with --plugin-dir and /reload-plugins workflow